 A dashboard showing new patient capture rate, after-hours booking volume, follow-up sequence conversion rate, review velocity, and estimated revenue recovery.
 The practice owner or manager sees exactly what the system is doing and where the value is coming from.

-What the AI Does NOT Do
+What the Intake Layer Does Not Do

 Transparency matters more than sales language.